Free cookie consent management tool by TermsFeed

-Note: These documents specifically deal with deployment, maintenance, and configuration tasks that are unique to Appian on Kubernetes.
-For installing Appian on machine-based servers, see the Installation Guide.
+Note: This documentation specifically deals with deployment, maintenance, and configuration tasks that are unique to Appian on Kubernetes.
+To install Appian on machine-based servers, see the Installation Guide for self-managed Appian.

-Note: These instructions are to configure a single node instance of Appian on Kubernetes.
-Refer to our high availability docs for more information if you would like a multi-node (HA) instance of Appian to setup an HA deployment of Appian using the Appian operator.
+These instructions help you configure a single replica instance of Appian on Kubernetes.
+Refer to our high availability docs for more information if you would like to setup a multi-replica (HA) deployment of Appian using the Appian operator.

 Appian on Kubernetes supports the following Kubernetes platforms: